CloudEngineHub/surya/README.md

 # Surya

-Surya is a document OCR toolkit powered by a 650M param model that does:
+Surya is an OCR toolkit powered by a 650M param model that does:

-- Full-page OCR with layout, ranking near the top of [olmOCR-bench](https://huggingface.co/datasets/allenai/olmOCR-bench)
+- Full-page OCR, scoring 83.3% on [olmOCR-bench](https://huggingface.co/datasets/allenai/olmOCR-bench) (top under 3B params)
+- Multilingual OCR - scores 87.2% on an internal benchmark set of 91 languages (more [here](#multilingual))
 - Line-level text detection
 - Layout analysis (table, image, header, etc.) with reading order
-- Table recognition (rows + columns + cell HTML)
+- Table recognition (rows + columns)

 It works on a range of documents (see [usage](#usage) and [benchmarks](#benchmarks)).